whokilleddb/BoosterDriver/README.md

 ## Walkthrough

 This part of the guide walks you through the Driver and Client code to explain the underlying concepts.
+First, we take a look into the driver itself which explores concepts like Handling Dispatch routines, Major Functions, etc, while the Client covers topics like how to use `CreateFile()` and `WriteFile()` to communicate with a driver.

+Also, we briefly touch upon IRQs but more upon that in future articles.

+## References

+This article is directly influenced by [@zodicon's Windows Internal training](https://training.trainsec.net/view/courses/windows-kernel-programming-1) and I really recommend everyone checking it out.

 ### The Driver